 Notice of shift changes

-9. A minimum of 28 days' prior notice will be given to employees affected by the implementation of a new shift pattern.
+8. Where a change in shift pattern is being considered, the University will consult with employees regarding the proposed changes.
+A minimum of 28 days' notice will be given to employees affected by the implementation of a new shift pattern.

-11. The minimum notice periods specified in paragraphs 8 and 9 do not apply when an employee is absent because of illness or an emergency, and the roster or shift pattern is changed to enable the normal functioning of the University to continue.
+10. The minimum notice periods specified in paragraphs 7 and 8 do not apply when an employee is absent because of illness or an emergency, and the roster or shift pattern is changed to enable the normal functioning of the University to continue.

 Shift and penalty rates